ownsourcing/mac-dev-playbook/README.md

 Many people have asked me if I often wipe my entire workstation and start from scratch just to test changes to the playbook.
 Nope!
 Instead, I posted instructions for how I build a [Mac OS X VirtualBox VM](https://github.com/geerlingguy/mac-osx-virtualbox-vm), on which I can continually run and re-run this playbook to test changes and make sure things work correctly.

 Additionally, this project is [continuously tested on Travis CI's macOS infrastructure](https://travis-ci.org/geerlingguy/mac-dev-playbook).

+## Spinning down current build before retiring it

+git repos
+- find all `find <directory> -name "<filename>" -print`
+- ensure all changes are pushed
+- ensure atom is not caching unsaved pages in a given directory

 ## Ansible for DevOps